 Note: The maximum number of words for the entire nomination is 2,000.
 This includes text for ALL of the criteria.
 Nominators are free to split up the words for each criterion however they like, but the total number of words should not exceed 2,000.

 Judging and Presentation

 The honoree for the Barbara Marion Award for Outstanding Leadership to AFP will be selected by the AFP Awards Committee.
-The honoree will receive the award at the AFP Leadership Academy and will be recognized in AFP’s publications.
+The honoree will receive the award at the AFP Leadership Academy in October in Kansas City, Mo. and will be recognized in AFP’s publications.

 Nominations must be received using AFP’s online nomination system by Friday, August 14, 2015.